akrinos/akrinos.github.io/_pages/teaching.md

 </p></center>

-## Marine Biological Laboratory Physiology Course Bioinformatics Bootcamp
+### Marine Biological Laboratory Physiology Course Bioinformatics Bootcamp

 Arianna assisted the class as a TA, including developing and teaching course materials on [transcriptomics](https://github.com/MBL-Physiology-Bioinformatics/2021-Bioinformatics-Tutorial-Materials/tree/master/transcriptomics).

-## Broader Impacts Group: Teaching and Presentations in Camps & Schools

-As part of WHOI's Broader Impacts Group, Arianna provides occasional teaching and outreach support to local Massachusetts-area schools.
-Below is a recorded presentation from a virtual outreach opportunity.

-## Summer 2021 HSSP: Modeling Demographic Dynamics in Human Populations
+### Summer 2021 HSSP: Modeling Demographic Dynamics in Human Populations

 Arianna co-taught a 3-week course on Demographic Modeling (including human and bacterial populations) in Summer 2021, many of the students being of high-school age.

-## Summer 2021 Educational Studies Program: Ocean Phytoplankton and Coccolithophores
+### Summer 2021 Educational Studies Program: Ocean Phytoplankton and Coccolithophores

 In August 2021, Arianna gave a lecture about ocean phytoplankton and biogeochemistry to a classroom of 75+ high school students...on a Saturday!

-## Summer 2020 HSSP: Bayesian Statistics & Biological Applications
+### Summer 2020 HSSP: Bayesian Statistics & Biological Applications

 In Summer 2020, Arianna co-taught a 6-week course on Bayesian statistics to a group of nearly 40 students, mainly of high school age.
 This class included Bayesian statistics basics and specific applications to biology.
 Part of this was a use case for coronavirus research, because this course overlapped with the early- to mid-stages of the COVID-19 pandemic.
 One specific example was how likely it was that a person had been infected with COVID-19, given that they had tested positive for antibodies.